Given a precious pool called tank and a secondary pool called sink:

 sudo vm start win11.belltower.atlantis2

-flag or unmounting datasets before the final sync ensure that syncing can be performed between hosts without requiring a zfs rollback
+Using the readonly flag or unmounting datasets before the final sync ensure that syncing can be performed between hosts without requiring a zfs rollback.
+Consider adding VM control scripts including readonly checks to ensure this is maintained in a disciplined way by your system administrators.

-to continue frequent replication between hosts will further reduce the time and stress required to perform these actions.
+After performing the first sync, using zelta sync or zelta policy to continue frequent replication between hosts will further reduce the time and stress required to perform these actions.
 We recommend process be implemented in addition to, not a replacement for, your overall local and remote backup procedures.

-'s JSON output mode, it's easy to create various backup visualizations in Grafana.
+Using zelta's JSON output mode, it's easy to create various backup visualizations in Grafana.
 These can be helpful for getting an overview of smaller bottlenecks that would be otherwise difficult to monitor, and provide early warnings for hosts that are slow to list and need to be pruned.
 The following examples were creating using a subset of Bell Tower's production backups.
 To make this happen:

-sinkion in the policy.Here's some example Python code for importing the Zelta Policy output into a new or existing SQLite database.
+zelta -j or the JSON: 1 sinkion in the policy.Here's some example Python code for importing the Zelta Policy output into a new or existing SQLite database.

 import json